“The Scream” by Edvard Munch

 “The Scream”

-“The Scream” is arguably Edvard Munch‘s most well-known piece of art, and one of the most well-known pieces in the history of art.
+“The Scream” is one of Edvard Munch‘s most well-known pieces of art, and arguably one of the most famous pieces in art history.
 This oil tempera, pastel, and crayon on cardboard piece dates to 1893.
-This is just one of four versions that Munch created between 1893 and 1910.
-Two of the versions are pastel pieces and the other two are paintings.
+This is one of four versions that Munch created between 1893 and 1910.
+Two versions are pastel drawings and the other two are paintings.

 What Munch saw may have been the result of the eruption of a volcano in May 1883 on the island of Krakatoa in modern day Indonesia.
 The explosion was massive, and the results were felt worldwide.
 The fantastic red sunsets seen by Munch with his friends were likely caused by dispersal of gases into the atmosphere.
 Similar effects were reported as far as the United States, quite from its origination.

 This piece resonates with people and is interpreted as representing the universal anguish of modern humans.
-Today, it is an icon.
-It is not just recognized by art enthusiasts, but by the general public.
-In 1994, this version of “The Scream” was actually stolen from the National Gallery in Oslo, Norway.
+It is an icon.
+In 1994, this version of “The Scream” was stolen from the National Gallery in Oslo, Norway.
 It was fortunately recovered soon after.

 For more on Edvard Munch, please visit his short biography here.